EmpPowiUDE/NovalandGuide/docs/source/SendDataLive.rst

 We are creating a scenario in which a query is made on an HTML page and it is transmitted live to the init.py page.
-However, the init.py page immediately sends a signal back so that the page can continue, for example.
+When the data is received, the code in init.py sends a signal back so that the participant can continue to the next page.

 HTML: